 Inside the store now and pouring my coffee almost always the "Black Velvet" variety, though I do sometimes go for the "Colombian Supremo" everyone around me is speaking Spanish.
 I'm thinking maybe this morning, I'll say good morning to one of the cashiers in Spanish.
 I already knew "buenos dias" meant "hello" or "good day," but asked one of them a while back how to say "good morning", specifically.
 In Russian it's "dobray ootra."
 German is "goot morgan."
 What is it in Spanish?
 She said, "Oh, it's just buenos dias."
 So, there you have it.
 This morning, however, I went ahead and just spoke English.

 Coming back home, in my neighborhood now, I was happy to see that the turtle was not dead, after all.
 He was now almost across the road.
 I said a prayer for his safety and kept on driving.
-Opening the door from the garage into the house, I hit Joey.
+Walking in from the garage into the house, I hit Joey with the door.
 Poor guy was curled up napping there in front of the door.
 He does that whenever everyone has left the house.
 Elizabeth hadn't left.
 She was still in her room, asleep, but her door was closed.
 Besides, her room/floor is probably too messy even for a dog to get comfortable on.

 And now I have to take "morning grumpy Elizabeth" to the church for their outing on the lake.
 I won't be attending, just dropping her off.
-Tara is busy handing in papers, listening to a whole lot of "rah-rah cheerful awesomeness" at Elizabeth's school for the mandatory orientation day.
+Tara is busy handing in papers, listening to a whole lot of "rah-rah cheerful awesomeness" at the mandatory orientation day at Elizabeth's school.
 She starts school next Thursday.
 Yes, already.